www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                             * [ ] Actually the same mirror as registered in ObjectsRenderer has to be used.
 Therefore, the mirror has to be cached for every table implementation.
                                 * [x] Table
                                 * [x] Assignment -> Its renderer method is delegating from the Table's one.
-                                * [ ] When the first optimization request fails with an exception, then further optimization requests fail automatically.
+                                * [x] When the first optimization request fails with an exception, then further optimization requests fail automatically.
-                                * [ ] The mirror's renderer is not found. -> The assignment table are not present as a subject in the ObjectsRenderer.
+                                * [x] The mirror's renderer is not found. -> The assignment table are not present as a subject in the ObjectsRenderer.
-                                    * [ ] The generated link returned public domain for dev config.
+                                    * [x] The generated link returned public domain for dev config.
                                 * [ ] Add history objects as subjects to the ObjectsRenderer. -> Allow multiple subjects per DiscoverableRenderer after the DiscoverableRenderer is already registered in ObjectsRender.
+                                * [ ] Also provide link to the solution's history and not just to the solution's allocations.
                         * [ ] Provide correct domain in links.
                         * [ ] Avoid duplicate slashes in links.
                         * [ ] Provide links to root for all constraint tables.